genepoletski/android-ios-web-monorepo-react-native/README.md

-# Monorepo with React Native
+# Android, iOS and Web App Monorepo with React Native